BradleyCanty/3-DOF-Rocket-Traj-Sim/README.md

 ## Usage and Installation
 All exercises are implemented in python and are available in the GitHub repo.
-Each exercise has an associated main file (rocket_traj_sim_exXX.py):
+Most exercises have notes for solving them in their respective directories (Exercise_XX/Exercise_XX_Notes.pdf) Each exercise has an associated main file (rocket_traj_sim_exXX.py):
 * the header 'Description' section contains instructions for completing the exercise
 * the body contains the solution to the exercise; as a student it is incumbent on you to attempt a solution on your own: if you get stuck, simply refer to the working code